Budgeting for Kids: How to Make a Budget for Kids

 4. Have your child set up savings goals (or the 50/30/20 rule)

 OK, let’s say your kid is gung-ho for the shoes and willing to work for them.
 This is a built-in “goal,” not to mention a great opportunity for you to teach about short- and long-term savings.
-The shoes are short-term goals, but what about long-term goals?
-Don’t hesitate to remind your teenager how awesome they’d feel owning their own car, paying for a year of university tuition up front by themselves, or actually taking that gap year trip to Europe.
+The shoes are short-term, but what about long-term?
+Don’t hesitate to remind your teenager how awesome they’d feel buying their first car, paying for a year of university tuition up front by themselves, or actually taking that gap year trip to Europe.

 The ultimate goal of money management is to find that sweet spot between today, tomorrow, and the future—it’s something even the savviest money mavens have to balance all the time.
 The parents’ version of this tends to be today, the end of the month, and retirement, while a teenager’s is more like today, the weekend, and summer vacation.